What is error 502 bad gateway and how to solve it?

 The most frequent culprits for error 502 are the following:

-• There is a firewall blocking the request, that is, the communication between the perimeter servers (those that serve as proxy) and the origin server.
+• There is a firewall blocking the request, that is, the communication between the perimeter servers (those that serve as a proxy) and the origin server.

 • The proxy server that has received your communication is not able to route it to the final server.